Chinese Graduate Profiles

 Employment:

 “I highly recommend overseas students attend some career courses before they find a job in Australia and China.
 UofA Career Services contributes to Chinese students' employability.
-They provide different courses like communication skill, resume writing, mock interview, etc, which help develop your employable skills.
-What I learned from the program and services help me find a good job opportunity during graduate recruitment in China.
-Nowadays Chinese graduate job market is highly competitive so I suggest you should fully take good advantage of the sources they provide and ask any questions and practise for many times.
-At the end of the day, I believe you will build your personality and stand out on the interview session. ”
+They provide different courses like communication skills, resume writing, mock interviews, etc. Which helps develop your employable skills.
+What I learned from the program and services helped me find a good job opportunity during graduate recruitment in China.
+Nowadays, the Chinese graduate job market is highly competitive, so I suggest you fully take advantage of the resources they provide, ask many questions and practise many times.
+At the end of the day, I believe you will build your personality and stand out in the interview session.”Shang Gao

 Academic Program: